The Siege of Krishnapur

-The Siege of Krishnapur is a novel by J. G. Farrell, first published in 1973.
+The Siege of Krishnapur is a novel by Irish writer J. G. Farrell, first published in 1973.

 Inspired by events that purportedly took place before the mutiny of 1857 such as the sieges of Cawnpore (Kanpur) and Lucknow, the book details the siege of a fictional Indian town, Krishnapur, during the Indian Rebellion of 1857.
 The book portrays the perspective of the British residents.
 The main characters find themselves subject to the increasing strictures and deprivation of the siege, which reverses the "normal" structure of life where Europeans govern Asian subjects.
 The book portrays an India under the control of the East India Company, as was the case in 1857.
 The absurdity of the class system in a town no one can leave becomes a source of comic invention, though the text is serious in intent and tone.

 The novel gained positive reviews from a variety of sources, and won the Booker Prize for Fiction in 1973.
 Farrell used his acceptance speech to attack the sponsors for their business activities.
 In 2008 the book was shortlisted along with five other former winners for The Best of the Booker.